verrazzano/docs/content/en/docs/guides/migrate/install/dex/_index.md

    {{< /clipboard >}}

-1. Setup configuration parameters:
+1. Set up configuration parameters.

    Assumptions for the example in this guide:

    * A static user and password will be configured instead of an actual identity provider.
-   * The load balancer address needs to be known before the installation.
+   * The load balancer address must be known _before_ the installation.
-   * The load balancer address is using `nip.io`.
+   * The load balancer address uses `nip.io`.
-   * Insecure connections (http) are used for dex and oauth2-proxy.
+   * Insecure connections (HTTP) are used for dex and oauth2-proxy.

    {{< clipboard >}}
    <div class="highlight">

    ```
    $ DEX_USER_NAME=admin
    $ DEX_USER_EMAIL=admin@example.com